prabhakar-sivanesan/Custom-keypoint-detection/README.md

 ## Introduction

 Most of the keypoint detection model and repositories are trained on [COCO](https://cocodataset.org/#keypoints-2020) or [MPII](http://human-pose.mpi-inf.mpg.de/#overview) human pose dataset or facial keypoints.
 There were no tangible guide to train a keypoint detection model on custom dataset other than human pose or facial keypoints.
 And hence this repository will primarily focus on keypoint detection training on custom dataset using [Tensorflow object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 Here we have used a combination of [Centernet](https://arxiv.org/abs/1904.07850)-[hourglass](https://arxiv.org/abs/1603.06937) network therefore the model can provide both bounding boxes and keypoint data as an output during inference.
-We will using the transfer learning technique on [centernet-hourglass104](http://download.tensorflow.org/models/object_detection/tf2/20200711/centernet_hg104_512x512_kpts_coco17_tpu-32.tar.gz) pre-trained model trained on coco dataset to speed-up the training process.
+We will be using the transfer learning technique on [centernet-hourglass104](http://download.tensorflow.org/models/object_detection/tf2/20200711/centernet_hg104_512x512_kpts_coco17_tpu-32.tar.gz) pre-trained model trained on coco dataset to speed-up the training process.

 ## Table of contents